HurlesGroupSanger/indelible/README.md

 source venv/bin/activate
 ```

-3. Install cython and other required packages:
+3. Install cython, numpy, and other required packages:

 ```
+pip install "cython==0.29.13"
-pip install cython
+pip install "numpy==1.17.2"
 pip install -r requirements.txt
 ```

-**Note**: If you get error(s) about pysam not being able to load specific libraries (like openssl, libbz2, etc.) that is a pysam problem related to htslib.
+**Note**: If you get error(s) about pysam not being able to load specific libraries (like openssl, libbz2, etc.)
+that is a pysam problem related to htslib.
 Please see the pysam website to get help.

+**Note**: We have tested this installation protocol, but other versions of pip may try to install packages out of order.
+If you get errors pertaining to dependencies stored within `requirements.txt`, you may need to install them one at a time
+in the order listed in `requirements.txt`.
+In particular, pandas may not properly install unless numpy is installed first,
+as we have done above.

-Indelible was tested with the following version of the packages in requirements.txt:
+Indelible was tested with the following package versions:

 - cython v0.29.13
 - numpy v1.17.2